Guajira Peninsula: Climate

 The region receives the flow of the trade winds from the northern hemisphere.
 The northeastern coast of Venezuela and the Antilles have Guajira-Barranquilla xeric scrub.
 The trade winds cause a resurgence of the deep littoral waters and make the sea more rich in living species on the western side of the peninsula.
 The northeastern flank of the Sierra Nevada de Santa Marta mountain range acts as a barrier that generates abundant rainfall in its steppes, forming the headwaters of the Ranchería River, the only major river in the area.
-Climate and vegetation varies from south to north, presenting hyper-humid jungle weather in the southern part (with 3000 mm of rainfall a year) to the desertic areas in the north (300 mm a year).
+Climate and vegetation varies from south to north, presenting hyper-humid jungle weather in the southern part, with 3000 mm of rainfall a year, to the desertic areas in the north, with 300 mm a year.

 In the northern area, a small range of mountains known as the Macuira reaches 900 m above sea level; they trap some of the trade winds and mist forms.
 Most of the mountain range is a protected area called National Natural Park of Macuira.
-Nearby there is also the 80 km^{2} Flamingos Fauna and Flora Sanctuary.
+Nearby there is also the 80 km2 Flamingos Fauna and Flora Sanctuary.